Torrey Pines Golf Course

-Torrey Pines Golf Course is a 36-hole municipal golf facility in University City, a community of San Diego, California.
+Torrey Pines Golf Course is a 36-hole municipal golf facility in La Jolla, a community of San Diego, California.
 The course sits on the coastal cliffs overlooking the Pacific Ocean, just south of Torrey Pines State Natural Reserve.
 Opened in 1957, it was built on the site of Camp Callan, a U.S. Army installation during World War II.
 Torrey Pines has two 18-hole courses, North and South, designed by William Francis Bell.
 The course is named for the Torrey pine, a rare tree that grows in the area.

-Since the late 1960s, Torrey Pines has hosted the PGA Tour's Farmers Insurance Open, originally known as the San Diego Open.
+Since the late 1960s, Torrey Pines has hosted The Sentry, a tournament on the PGA Tour originally known as the San Diego Open.
 Held annually in January or February, the tournament uses both courses for the first two rounds and the South Course for the final two rounds.
 The South Course has hosted two U.S. Open championships: Tiger Woods won in 2008 and Jon Rahm won in 2021.

 Torrey Pines hosted the Genesis Invitational in February 2025 after the tournament's home course, the Riviera Country Club, was affected by the Southern California wildfires.